 As cat constipation can be caused by a number of factors, you need to first try and figure out what's causing the problem.
 If you're out of ideas, don't hesitate to talk to your vet but there are a couple of common causes you can try to treat at home:

-- Dehydration – if you think dehydration is causing your cat’s constipation, up the water intake.
+- Dehydration - if you think dehydration is causing your cat's constipation, up the water intake.
 Ensure plenty of water is always accessible, try different water bowls (such as cat water fountains), and always keep their water bowl apart from their food bowl.
 You can also switch to wet food, which has a higher water content than dry food to help keep them hydrated.
-We offer three flavours of meaty wet food; chicken, tuna and salmon, with tummy-soothing slippery elm too.
+We offer three flavours of meaty pate cat food recipes; including our chicken grain free wet cat food, tuna cat food and turkey cat food, with tummy-soothing slippery elm too.

 - Fibre intake - fibre is essential for gut health and pretty poops.
 Feeding too much or too little fibre could cause constipation, so make sure you're feeding the correct amount.